wo23wo32/learingit/readme.txt

 winter is coming!
 Hello world!
-this is a new branch and merge!
+this is a new branch & merge!